odrodrig/odrspiceworks-example/docs/apis/environment.md

 of Spiceworks using your app.
 This identifier is unique to your cloud app, and will be consistent for the Spiceworks user across multiple and/or different Spiceworks applications.

-(3) The `placement` is the location within the host application where your app is being activated.
+(3) The `placement` is the location within the Spiceworks application where your app is being activated.
 The `name` of the placement will always be provided, and other information relevant to the location will be provided in the `placement` object.

 #### List users